dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 - Completion spinner: it turns on/off the completion spinner that shows the progress in the data entry form.

 These settings refer to visual components, so they must be consumed by the app.
+For more information about filters feel free to review filters [documentation](https://docs.dhis2.org/en/use/android-app/android-specific-features.html#capture_app_generic_filter).

 ### Home screen { #capture_app_android_settings_webapp_appearance_home_screen }